 How To Brew (John J. Palmer)

-This is possible the most popular homebrewing book for beginner, and for good reason.
+This is possibly the most popular homebrewing book for beginners, and for good reason.
 It is a great starting point and I often go back to it on my kindle whenever I have a doubt about a process.